evernym/verity/verity/src/test/scala/com/evernym/verity/actor/msgoutbox/latest/design/README.md

-# Open questions
+# Scope
-1) What is the exact scope of this change (CAS/EAS/VAS, for all com methods?)
-2) Will we migrate anything from agent actors? (will depend on answer to #1 above)
+1) Current scope would be to have Outbox for 'webhooks' with 'Oauth' capability and integrate that change only for VAS

 ## Main Integration changes
-Few things will depend on answer to above mentioned open questions.

 ### DeliveryMechanism management
 **RelationshipActors (UserAgent and UserAgentPairwise)**

 * Has communication method details:<br>
-  ActorState -> relationship -> DIDDoc -> Endpoints.
+  ActorState -> relationship -> DIDDoc -> Endpoints
 * As of today we only support one destination, in future when we have to support multiple destinations, it may/will require some changes in the "relationship data model" and/or "OutgoingRouter".
 * Whenever com methods updates, it will have to make sure Outbox gets updated.